Bera Leopard Safari: A mini Yala in untouched Rajasthan

 Published on: July 15, 2021

 It was way back in 2004 that I first heard about the wild leopards of Bera, Rajasthan.
-I had been visiting many of India’s best wildlife sanctuaries since 1997 and I had enjoyed plenty of luck when it came to seeing tigers in the wild, but a sighting of the elusive Asian Leopard had eluded me.
-This in part can be explained by the obvious fact that leopards are very cautious around tigers, so a sighting inside the best tiger parks, such as Ranthambhore or Bandhavgarh would be very lucky indeed.
-In addition, leopards are much more nocturnal in their behaviour – when compared to tigers – so the reality is you are leaving the national parks, just when leopards are starting to be more active.
+I had been enjoying India tiger safaris since my first 3 month India wildlife holiday taken in 1997 and I had enjoyed plenty of luck when it came to seeing tigers in the wild; but a quality sighting of the elusive Asian Leopard had eluded me.
+This in part can be explained by the fact that leopards are very cautious around tigers, so a good sighting inside the best places to see tigers in India – such as Ranthambhore or Bandhavgarh – would be quite rare indeed.
+In addition, leopards are much more nocturnal in their behaviour compared to tigers, so the reality is you are leaving the India national parks, just when leopards are starting to be more active.

-At this time, all I knew was that there was an owner of a hotel taking clients in his 1960’s antique jeep (complete with a front windscreen that folded down!) to an arid, rocky area, close to the Jawai dam crocodile sanctuary.
-There is very little natural prey for the leopards in this area, so they survive by killing goats and dogs.
+Back in 2004, all I knew was that there was an owner of a hotel taking clients in his 1960’s antique jeep (complete with a front windscreen that folded down!) to an arid, rocky area, close to the Jawai dam crocodile sanctuary.
+There is very little natural prey for the leopards in this area, so they survive by living close to the villages of the killing goats and dogs.
 I was fascinated by this big cat living in such close proximity to local villagers; whose main income was from grazing large herds of goats amongst the weathered rock formations.
 It is common to see a Rabari tribesman walking through prime leopard habitat with his substantial herd.
-It is important to note, that most of this area is simply village lands and government degraded forests and has no protection (as of January 2019) as a leopard sanctuary – although this is being discussed.
+It is important to note, that most of this area is simply village lands and government degraded forests and has no protection for the leopards and other resident wildlife, although this is being discussed.

 On our very first night time drive in this remote and little visited location, we saw a female leopard resting on top of a large boulder.
 As we watched, a local dog from the nearby village barked at a perceived danger and the female leopards entire alert body and gaze was ‘locked onto’ this call.
 She was truly beautiful and although photographs were difficult to take, we drove back to the hotel with the memory of her fierce stare and the knowledge that when we left her, the hunt was about the start.